Alert

 Work Assessment

-Work assessments (WA) are similar to TOJs in that it provides workers with skill development and work experience to help determine the worker's capability for specific employment and/or suitability for a specific job or skillset.
-WAs are offered to the worker’s date-of-accident (DOA) employer to support the placement of the worker in a new position.
+Work assessments (WA) are similar to TOJs providing workers with skill development and work experience to help determine the worker's capability for specific employment and/or suitability for a specific job or skillset.
+Work assessments may be arranged with:

-Typically, TOJs and WA's occur before a wage loss supplement (WLS) is implemented.
-However, TOJs and WAs may be considered for workers who are already receiving a WLS (TPD, TEL or ELP).
+Typically, TOJs and WAs are completed before a wage loss supplement (WLS) is implemented.
+However, they may also be considered for workers currently receiving a WLS (TPD, TEL or ELP).

 Additional resources for TOJ, TaP and WA programs are available in the internal Procedures Resource Library.